Before we dive deep into the best foundation brushes and how to use them, let’s quickly take a peek at my favorites!

 What type of make-up user should use foundation brushes?

-If you wear natural makeup or like to full out Kardashian contour your face, it is crucial to have a good foundation set in order to be able to properly apply the rest of your makeup such as blush, highlight powder and so on.
-The simple answer to this question: EVERYONE should be using a foundation brush.
+If you wear natural makeup or like to full out Kardashian contour your face, it is crucial to have a good foundation set to properly apply the rest of your makeup, such as blush, highlight powder, and so on.
+So the simple answer to this question: EVERYONE should be using a foundation brush.

 What types of foundation brushes are there?